Gallbladder removal surgery, also known as a cholecystectomy, is a very common procedure.

 - sudden and intense tummy pain

 - yellowing of the skin and the whites of the eyes (jaundice)

-Very occasionally it may be possible to take tablets to dissolve gallstones, but surgery to remove the gallbladder is the most effective treatment in the vast majority of cases.
+Surgery to remove the gallbladder is the most effective treatment in the vast majority of cases.

 What happens during gallbladder removal surgery